ADA

-ADA guidelines and requirements became law on March 15, 2010.
+The following text was written in 2011.
+Update 2016: All ATM machines should have been upgraded by now and all new ATMs being manufactured are compliant.
+ADA requirements became law on March 15, 2010.
 The Department of Justice requires ATM machines to be in compliance with the new guidelines by March 15, 2012.
-That means that the ADA, Americans with Disabilities Act of 1991 is still in effect until that day.
-On March 15, 2012, the old ADA Act of 1991 will be null and void.
-Prices shown on this page are discounted for our current customers.
-If you bought your ATM from ATMmachine.com, or we process your ATM through MAG, the prices below are applicable.
+That means that the ADA, Americans with Disabilities Act of 1991 was still in effect until that day.
+On March 15, 2012, the old ADA Act of 1991 became null and void.
+If you bought your ATM from ATMmachine.com, or you process through MAG, the guidelines below are applicable.
+Final cost of upgrades will be determined later based on any additional requirements that may have to be addressed.

-The ADA requirements for ATMs came out in 2010.
-As stated above, current ATM owners, and ATM manufacturers must meet the minimum guidelines as required by the ADA laws.
+The ADA requirements for ATM machines came out in 2010.
+As stated above, current ATM owners and manufacturers must meet the minimum guidelines as required by the ADA laws.
 The laws are very complicated to sort through, but we will try and give a synopsis of exactly what the new laws mean.
-And why your current ATM might not meet the guidelines when March 15, 2012 comes around.
+And why your current ATM machine might not meet the guidelines when March 15, 2012 comes around.
 First, why are they called requirements?
 Many things can hang on the balance of ADA guidelines.
 Much like requiring accessible restrooms, wheelchair access, etc., an ATM must meet Federal ADA requirements for reach and height.
-The ADA laws of 2010 addresses and expands the blind's access to using an ATM.
+The ADA laws of 2010 addresses and expands the blind's access to using an ATM machine.
 Insurance companies and government inspectors may not cover or approve the business location because of a non ADA ATM.
-These are guidelines to follow, first from the ATM manufacturer.
-They must now alter, or, they already have, the production specifications to convert all ATM specs to the 2010 ADA standard.
-First ATM's must convert to new physical access standards.
-Physical access is: how the ATM is approached.
+These are guidelines to follow, first for manufacturers.
+They must now alter, or, they already have, the production specifications to convert all ATM machine specs to the 2010 ADA standard.
+First, machines must convert to new physical access standards.
+Physical access is: how the machine is approached.
 How easily the ATM can be reached.
-And finally, how the tall the ATM can be, and still be accessed.
-Communication standards are: how the ATM is accessed, and in the case of a blind ATM user, how private the transaction is.
-New guidelines and requirements dealing with this are as simple as putting a Braille sticker over the headphone jack to let blind users know where the audio jack is.
+And finally, how the tall the keypad can be, and still be accessed.
+Communication standards are: how the machine is accessed, and in the case of a blind ATM user, how private the transaction is.
+New guidelines and requirements dealing with this can be as simple as putting a Braille sticker over the headphone jack to let blind users know where the audio jack is.
 Another requirement takes care of the problem of people looking over the shoulder of a sight disadvantaged person.
 Each person using the headphone jack can now have the screen go black, (some say blank) to prevent the potential of dishonest people looking over their shoulder to watch the PIN number being put in.

 ATM machines manufactured by Nautilus Hyosung that are affected: